mikegio27/go-evdev/README.md

 # go-evdev

 `go-evdev` is a Go library for monitoring input devices on a Linux system.
 It provides functionality to monitor single or multiple input devices, read key events, and generate key maps from Linux header files.

+**NOTE** You need to run these functions with additional priveleges to be able to access `/dev/input`
 ## Installation

 To install the library, use `go get`: